enextus/QuantumRandomNumberGenDez24/Readme.md

 src/main/resources/config.properties

-with some infos
+        with only these infos:

             username=your-username
             password=your-password

+1.1 Important: Please check the owner and the execution permissions for lib/libQRNG.dll.

 2. **Dot:** A simple class that represents a dot with a position (Point) and a creation date.